-PUMA codes (both the old — 2000 vintage — and the new (2010 vintage, aka "2012" PUMAs) are included in the MCDC's MABLE database, which means they can be used within the Geocorr 2014 web application.
-See more detailed discussion, below.
+PUMA codes for every vintage are included in the MCDC's MABLE databases, which means they can be used within the Geocorr web applications.

-The Geocorr apps create reports and/or comma-delimited files showing how different geographic layers correspond to one another.
-A good example relevant to the current topic involves using the application to generate a report showing how PUMAs relate to counties in the state of Colorado.
+The Geocorr web applications create reports and/or comma-delimited files showing how different geographic layers correspond to one another.
+A good example relevant to PUMAs uses Geocorr to show how PUMAs relate to counties in the state of Colorado.
 To do this, invoke the application and fill out the form as follows:

 In your browser a page will be generated summarizing the results and providing hyperlinks to the two output Files.
 If you click on the listing (report format) link you should see a report, the first few lines of which should look like this:

-These are just the lines of the report dealing with the first five values of the source geocode, which is called puma12 in Geocorr.
-Each line of the report represents the intersection of the PUMA area with a target geocode — a county.
-The first line of the report tells us that the intersection of PUMA 00100 (Northeast Colorado...) with Bent County had 6,499 persons living in it, according to the 2010 census.
-The first "alloc factor" column has a value of 0.059, which is telling us what portion of the PUMA's total population is represented by this intersection.
-So just under 6% of this PUMA's population is in Bent County.
-The last column, county to puma12 alloc factor, is the allocation factor going the other way.
-The value of 1.000 tells us that the entire county of Bent is (was) contained in this PUMA.
-In fact, as you scan the lines of the report, you can see there are a dozen counties listed that have a value of 1.000 in this column, indicating that they fall entirely within the PUMA.
-Two other counties (Elbert and Weld) are just partially contained in the PUMA.
+The first line of the report shows that the intersection of PUMA 00100 (Northwest Colorado) with Garfield County had 61,685 persons living in it, according to the 2020 census.
+The first allocation factor column (puma22-to-county) has a value of 0.5801, which indicates what portion of the PUMA's total population is represented by this intersection.
+So, 58% of this PUMA's population is in Garfield County.
+The last column, county-to-puma22 allocation factor, is the allocation factor going the other way.
+The value of 1.000 tells us that the entire county of Garfield is contained in PUMA 00100.

-The Census Bureau did not publish any summary data for these units based on the 2010 census.
-You will not be able to find a PUMA summary level on sf1 or using the American Factfinder web site.
+The Census Bureau did not publish any summary data for PUMAs based on the 2010 decennial census.
+You will not be able to find a PUMA summary level on SF1 or using the data.census.gov website.
 However, it would be possible to aggregate data at the census tract level to create such summaries.
 You could use Geocorr to generate the required tract-to-PUMA equivalency file.

 Data from the American Community Survey are available at the PUMA level.
 Data published for vintage years 2011 and earlier use the old 2000 PUMAs as the units.
-Starting with vintage 2012 they will be by the new 2010/2012 PUMAs.
-Such data can be accessed via American FactFinder or from the MCDC web site.
-Both our ACS Profiles and ACS Profile extract app (accessible via our Quick Links box) can be used to access PUMA-level data.
+Starting with vintage 2012, ACS data used the 2010/2012 PUMAs.
+Similarly, data for the 2020 PUMAs will be reported beginning with the 2022 ACS release.
+MCDC's ACS Profiles application includes PUMA-level ACS data.

-PUMA data can also be extracted using Uexplore/Dexter from our various acs2006 thru acs2012 data directories.
-The usmcdcprofiles and usmcdcprofiles3yr data sets contain summaries at the PUMA level; just filter using the SumLev = 795 filter spec.
+PUMA-level ACS data can also be extracted using Uexplore/Dexter from our various acs2006 through acs2021 data directories.
+The usmcdcprofiles and usmcdcprofiles5yr data sets contain summaries at the PUMA level; just filter using SumLev = 795.

-Detailed tables in our basetbls and btabs5yr subdirectories of the more recent acs[yyyy] subdirectories also contain data at the PUMA level.
+Detailed tables in the base_tables_1yr and base_tables_5yr subdirectories (within each acs[yyyy] directory) also contain data at the PUMA level.